Things to see and do - Austria

 Spital am Pyhrn

 The old town centre Chlumeckyplatz is a pleasant place for a stroll.
-This square features a Plague Column and notably the Kammerhof, which was the salt mine regulator's impressive Gothic and Renaissance mansion, with marble doorways and window frames, as well as cartouches with cable mouldings.
+This square features a Plague Column and notably the Kammerhof, which was the salt mine regulator's impressive Gothic and Renaissance mansion, with marble doorways and window frames.
 It houses the local museum (Kammerhofmuseum).
 The nearby Hoferhaus has retained interesting 16C wall paintings.

 Visitors strolling in the Imperial villa's magnificent landscaped garden can see the charming little marble palace (Marmorschlössl) that Elisabeth was so fond of.
 This teahouse had, in a way, become her Trianon.
 It now houses a Photography Museum (Photomuseum).